 It is possible that your Computer Applications - Office Technology courses may apply to a different technical program, check with your college advisor to learn more.
 However, many technical programs do not have elective courses, again check with your college advisor or the college website to learn more about program requirements: North Idaho College - Instructional programs

-I didn't register for Tech Prep credit when I was in high school, may I still transcript Tech Prep credit?
-Only students who register for credit while enrolled in a Tech Prep high school class are eligible for college credit.
-Most high school Tech Prep courses go above and beyond the standard high school curriculum, grades are awarded for successful completion of the college curriculum.
-Additionally, there is not a one to one equivalency for Tech Prep credit .
+I didn't register for articulated Tech Prep credit when I was in high school, may I still transcript college credit?
+Only students who register for credit while enrolled in an articulated Tech Prep high school class are eligible for college credit.
+Most high school articulated Tech Prep courses go above and beyond the standard high school curriculum, grades are awarded for successful completion of the college curriculum.
+Additionally, there is not a one to one equivalency for articulated Tech Prep credit .
 Students likely will complete a full year of study to be eligible for most college credit, however the sequence varies by program and high school.

 I'm a freshman (or sophomore).
 Am I eligible for Tech Prep credit?

 Not while you are a freshman or sophomore.
-Students must be halfway through their high school career before they can take Tech Prep courses for credit.
+Students must be halfway through their high school career before they earn North Idaho College credit.
 You may be able to capture credit for coursework taken as a freshman or sophomore IF you go on to a more advanced course as a junior or senior.
-Sequences vary by program and high school, so talk to your Professional Technical instructor or counselor to determine the best sequence for you to take.
+Sequences vary by program and high school, so talk to your Professional Technical instructor or high school counselor to determine the best sequence for you to take.

 How much time do I have to transcript my credits after I graduate from high school?

-You have two years after high school graduation to transcript your Tech Prep credits.
-2012 graduates must transcript credit by June 1, 2014 or the credit is lost.
+You must transcript immediately after graduation if you have been accepted in the same technical program at North Idaho College.
+If you aren't entering the same technical program, you have two years after high school graduation to transcript your articulated Tech Prep credits.
+2014 graduates must transcript credit by June 1, 2016 or the credit is lost.